 But I was wrong, judging by the massed ranks of ecstatically expectant preadolescent girls at the multiplex recently.
-The Care Bears Movie during the notorious McMartin preschool devil-worship and child-abuse trial.)
+(I confess I felt a lot like John Waters in the 1980s, when he attended – for research purposes, and alone – a Saturday-morning screening of The Care Bears Movie during the notorious McMartin preschool devil-worship and child-abuse trial.)
 Judging by the rapturous remarks I overheard in the crowd on the way out, the preteen girl demographic is still the best-served in Hollywood.
 Would that we adults were so lucky.

 I wonder, for instance, what Uncle Walt – who was no progressive himself, what with his interwar flirtations with Midwestern fascist groups such as the Silver Shirts, and the millstone of Song of the South around his neck for ever – might have thought of Prince Charming’s black best friend (the ever-watchable Nonso Anozie), and his question: “Does she have a friend for me?”, which would have been lynch-worthy stuff in the pre-civil rights-era South.

 On the other hand, the whole point of this remake – and others, such as Maleficent, that are part of the same revisionist live-action project – is to reorient ancient name-brand Disney material for the Katy Perry generation, and Branagh turns out to be exactly the man for that job.